Spreads/Spreads.BLAS/README.md

 This library contains CBLAS and LAPACKE API bindings to OpenBLAS and MKL and OpenBLAS binaries for Windows, Linux and MacOS included in it's [NuGet package](https://www.nuget.org/packages/Spreads.BLAS).
-Additionally, it has select BLAS routines implemented using .NET intrinsics (operations with scalars and 1-dimensional vector math).

 [OpenBLAS](https://github.com/xianyi/OpenBLAS) (OB) binaries have reasonable size and included in this library's NuGet package for Windows, Linux and MacOS.
 OB has performance very close to MKL, especially for large matrices.
 It is a good default, because